MEDEA'S TV TROPES

 Human Popsicle: Exactly one year and one day before the story's events take place, Laurel bound Medea to a tree and sealed her in.
 This explains why she didn't age during that span, as she was kept in a supernatural state of suspended animation.

 Hates Being Touched: Medea's not really big on physical contact, particularly when it comes to people whom she is not familiar with.
 Turns out, even in her younger, happier days, she wasn't too keen on being touched by anyone outside of her own family.
-It's just part of who she is, I guess.
+Her boundary is a choice, not a scart: I define what closeness means.
+I define who gets access to my body and when.

 Too Clever by Half: As Medea navigates the dangerous world of magic and battles against powerful foes, she comes to a critical realization about herself: she can't do it all alone.
 Despite her extraordinary magical abilities, she must count on her V7D team for backup and cooperation to achieve their goals.
 This realization marks a significant turning point in her character development, as she learns to let go of her individualistic tendencies and embrace the importance of teamwork and collaboration.